 - Feeling overwhelmed, anxious, angry, sad or guilty.

 It is normal to feel upset and confused after experiencing a traumatic event.
-However, if you are still experiencing issues 4 weeks after the event, you should arrange an appointment with your GP.
+However, if you are still experiencing issues 4 weeks or more after the event, you should arrange an appointment with your GP.
 Or if you feel as though your symptoms are not typical, or you think they are particularly troublesome, then you should make an appointment as soon as possible.

 Treating post-traumatic stress disorder: